navgurukul/newton/Operators/Output/Question1.md

 ## Question 1

-Check the type of the data and operators used :-
+Tell the type of the data and operators used :-

 A.